Rhode Island C-PACE for Mortgage Holders

 To support mortgage holder project evaluations, the C-PACE program administration team provides an independent 3rd party review of the technical and financial projections.
 Such review is consistent with industry best-practice methodology as defined in the Environmental Defense Fund’s Investor Confidence Project protocol.
 Moreover, the C-PACE team leverages its proven project optimization tools and extensive “project experience” databases to facilitate quality assurance across the project development life cycle.

 Given the cash flow generating characteristics of C-PACE projects, over one hundred mortgage lenders nationwide have consented to C-PACE projects as of October 2015.

 Contact us to learn how C-PACE is supporting mortgage holder’s consent evaluations for C-PACE projects.
 These C-PACE projects add-value to the mortgage holder-building owner relationship by:

 - Increasing mortgage holder’s collateral value

-Click here to view list of C-PACE Consenting Financial Institutions, as of December 2016 from the PACEnow.org Lender Consent Study.
+Click here to view list of C-PACE Consenting Financial Institutions from the PACEnow.org Lender Consent Study.